danse-inelastic/pyre/docs/pyreLibraries.rst

 .. inheritance-diagram:: dsaw.db.BackReference dsaw.db.Column dsaw.db.DBManager dsaw.db.GloballyReferrable dsaw.db.QueryProxy dsaw.db.Reference dsaw.db.ReferenceSet dsaw.db.restore dsaw.db.Schemer dsaw.db.Table dsaw.db.Table2SATable dsaw.db.TableRegistry dsaw.db.Time dsaw.db.Time dsaw.db.VersatileReference dsaw.db.WithID
    :parts: 1

+Some goals for the interface might be:

+#. be able to serialize Plain Old Python Objects (POPOs), such as instantiations of the `Structure <http://danse.us/trac/inelastic/wiki/crystal>`_ class.

+#. use decorators to signal attribute types

+#. store methods (as list of strings?) in addition to decorated attributes

+As development of this overlayer is ongoing, these features are not fully developed currently but will continue to grow.